LaurenSamblanet/Intro-to-Digital-Research/Maps Keypoints.md

 	* Thesis?
 Maps provide way of extracting order?
 See 6 maybe?
 	* I would argue that this is a sort of thesis - or at least a leading question into what Moretti is really exploring.
 We could just talk about this in 6.
 That might be better?
 	* I think waiting until 6 would bury the lede in some ways since I agree that it is his main question of the chapter.
 I guess we have to decide if we want to summarize the chapter in order or restructure our summary a bit to emphasize only what we find important.
+	* Okay - do you think it makes more sense to restructure things?
 2. Moretti's exploration of this question is through the use of village stories, specifically using Mary Mitford's *Our Village.*
 	    Figure 14, page 37, shows that "narrative space is not linear here, it is circular." the figure shows a center, the village, with two rings around it. what are the implications of circular narrative space?